DigiBP/25DIGIBP1/README.md

 ---

-# Testing
+# Testing (University / Coaches)

-Professors and Coaches can easily evaluate the flow without local installation:
+The steps below allow lecturers and reviewers to exercise the full workflow **without installing any local infrastructure**.
+All back-end artefacts are already deployed to tenant `25DIGIBP12` on the provided Camunda engine; the Deepnote project simply boots the Python workers and the web application.

 1. **Check Deployments** on Camunda Engine; the team has deployed all Camunda artefacts with **tenant ID `25DIGIBP12`** which is ready for use.
 2. <a href="https://deepnote.com/workspace/maierk-73504f8c-d324-4df7-a9e9-437921c573fe/project/SVK-Feedback-Management-System-695b966e-0260-420f-9d51-bf90028ebc3a/notebook/Launcher-b9aa3c2eb3864129a944f40ad0bac8cb?utm_source=share-modal&utm_medium=product-shared-content&utm_campaign=notebook&utm_content=695b966e-0260-420f-9d51-bf90028ebc3a">**Open Deepnote project**</a> provided by the team; you should have received an invitation via email.